realityengines/model-serving/README.md

 the artefacts are prepared as described they can be uploaded in the web application.
 After the model is verified it can be deployed to serve predictions.

-The uploads consists of two main parts:
+The uploads consists of three parts:
-1. Model artefact files
+1. Model artifact file
+2. Embedding dataset file
-2. Verification data
+3. Verification data

 The artefacts specify the model, for example a tensorflow saved model.
 The verification data is a list of JSON records each describing a prediction request and an expected